Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ## Introduction

-Authority was a nice and fairly easy Active directory based machine.
-Getting user access is done by repeating the enumeration processes making it very important to revisit previously tried enumerations using new accounts.
+Authority was a nice and fairly easy Active Directory based machine.
+Getting user access is done by repeating the enumeration processes, making it very important to revisit previously tried enumerations using new accounts.
 Getting domain admin was pretty straight forward as the name of the box gave a big hint that it would be related to Active Directory Certificate Services.
 I recommend this machine to anyone who wants to get some practice with basic AD enumeration and ADCS exploitation.

-If you like any of my content it would help a lot if you used my referral link to buy Hack the box/ Academy Subscriptions which you can find on my about page.
+If you like any of my content it would help a lot if you used my referral link to buy Hack The Box/Academy Subscriptions which you can find on my about page.

 ## Initial access
 ### Recon

-To start our recon off we will start with an Nmap scan of the machine. using the following command
+To start off our recon we will begin with an Nmap scan of the machine.
+Using the following command:
 ```
 sudo nmap -sS -A -p-  -o nmap  10.10.11.222
 ```